wayne86122488/Predict-Metro-from-Past-N-Days-/README.md

 # Predict-Metro-from-Past-N-Days-
-Train with 2 layer Neuron Network
+Trained with 2 layer Neuron Network
 The result is that the last layer always try to make the last sigmoid to be 1, and the last coefficient will converge to the average.
 So it doesn't work, as expected, HAHA.